vladimirvivien/streaming-runtime-go/examples/detect-ssh-attack/README.md

 ```

 ### Syslog generator
-Lastly, the `syslog-gen` application deploys a simple [Go an application](../message-gen) that generates mock system messages
+Lastly, the `syslog-gen` application is a simple [Go an application](../message-gen) that generates mock system messages
 that are sent to Redis Streams.
 See [message-gen.yaml](./manifests/syslog-gen.yaml).

 ```yaml